jlacar/aoc-in-kotlin-all/src/main/kotlin/lacar/junilu/aoc2025/day01/README.md

 ## Overview

-This problem involves a circular list of consecutive numbers and calculating wrapping indices, framed as a safe dial with a fixed number of positions (0 to 99), increasing clockwise.
+This problem involves a circular list of consecutive numbers and calculating wrapping indices.
+These are framed in the context of a safe with a circular dial and a fixed number of positions (0 to 99), with the numbers increasing as we go clockwise around the dial.

 ## Parsing the input

-Each line in the input is treated as a separate instruction that indicates the direction and number of positions to rotate the dial.
-Each instruction starts with a letter indicating the direction in which the dial should be turned.
-"L" indicates turning the dial clockwise, going in the direction of descending position numbers.
-"R" indicates turning the dial counterclockwise, going in the direction of ascending position numbers.
-The direction indicator is followed by a number specifying the number of positions or clicks to turn to get to the next number in the combination.
-The number can be greater than 99, in which case the dial will be turned at least one full revolution.
+Each line in the input is treated as a separate instruction that tells us the direction and number of positions to rotate the dial.

+An instruction starting with an "L" means we need to turn the dial clockwise, moving through descending positions.
+An "R" means we need to turn the dial counterclockwise, moving through ascending positions.

+The direction is followed by a number which specifies the number of positions or clicks of the dial to turn to get to the next number in the combination.
+This number can be greater than 99, in which case the dial will be turned at least one full revolution.

 To facilitate calculation, a left rotation is converted to a negative number and a right rotation to a positive number and the list of instructions is passed to the solution class as a `List<Int>`.